fabiomontefuscolo/docker-crond/README.md

 ## Using

 You should mount a folder with your scripts in crond container.
-The mounting points are described by their folder name.
+The folders watched by cron daemon are:

 * /etc/periodic/15min
 * /etc/periodic/hourly